Goldschmidt hits 7th homer in 8 games, Cards beat Cubs 2-1

 Javier Baez hit an RBI single in the fourth that scored Jason Heyward, who singled and advanced to second on Kris Bryant’s fly to deep center.
 Heyward had his seventh three-hit game this season.

+“We left a lot of runners on,” Maddon said.
+“We’ve got to drive them in.

-St. Louis tied the score in the bottom half when José Martinez and Goldschmidt singled, and Darvish threw a pair of wild pitches.
+St. Louis tied the score in the bottom half when Jose Martinez and Goldschmidt singled, and Darvish threw a pair of wild pitches.

 HOME COOKING